THE UTC AT A GLANCE

 UTC@harbourside aims to attract 14-18 year olds in Sussex interested in science, technology, engineering, maths and computing.
 With a focus on engineering, and a real interest in the environment and in creating a sustainable future, the UTC works with leading employers to give students the real skills, real experience and real qualifications needed to succeed in the workplace, at university and beyond.

 Former student Danielle Vences studied Triple Engineering and Product Design at the UTC.
 She said: “harbourside is a great place to study; I came all the way from South Africa to be here.
 Already I have found the tutors are knowledgeable and push you to succeed.
 If you know you want to study science, engineering, technology or maths, this really is the place to be.
 The opportunities open to us are endless and we are always put forward for new challenges.”

-Leader for Engineering, Bernie Flint, described the UTC: “Every student at harbourside is challenged and encouraged to make significant progress in every lesson.
+The UTC’s Leader for Engineering described the college: “Every student at harbourside is challenged and encouraged to make significant progress in every lesson.
 We achieve this through an engaging and challenging syllabus, which motivates and inspires everyone.
 With our STEM focus and local industry links, we prepare students for real life, instilling growth mind-sets and an entrepreneurial spirit.